DanyLan/Terraform-Wordpress-MySQL/readme.md

 # Wordpress access

-In order to check whether your worpress site is working, you will need to allow the TCP traffic on the node port that was assigned.
+In order to check whether your worpress site is working, you will need to allow TCP traffic on the node port that was assigned.

 Get nodeport this way